streembit/streembit-updater/README.md

 $ which node
 ```

-The Node installation diectory should be displayed.
+The Node installation directory should be displayed.

 ```bash
 $ node -v